/weave

 - MCL (Meta-Comms Layer) — its own secure repo, cmux-adjacent, all AI reviewers enforced; a deep-research candidate.

 - MCP-layer.
-Per the project-OS vision, each track's plan is owned by that domain LEAD; the orchestrator owns its own large-plan; everything coordinates through collab files (+ Google Drive + BrainLayer + MCL as a 4th channel), and the conductor is a clickable drill-down (track → that domain's large-plan).
+Per the project-OS vision, each domain LEAD authors and owns that track's large-plan from the weave's intent brief; the weave does not author any plan.
+The lead-authored large-plans coordinate through collab files (+ Google Drive + BrainLayer + MCL as a 4th channel), and the conductor is a clickable drill-down (track → that domain's lead-authored large-plan).

 - The self-QA-before-handoff gate (HIGHEST priority).
 Formalize the rule